contentful/content-models/the-example-app/README.md

 Compatible apps
 ==========

-The content model `The example app` is compatible with platform specific example apps.
-It works alongside the apps source code and forms a reference Contentful setup.
+The content model `The example app` is is used in platform specific example apps to form a reference Contentful setup.

 | Platform  | Repository | Hosted version |
 | - | - | - |